4th grade antonyms worksheets

-By 4th grade, antonym work reaches abstract pairs (victory and defeat, generous and selfish, ancient and modern) per the grade-4 standard.
+By 4th grade, antonym work reaches abstract pairs (victory and defeat, generous and selfish, ancient and modern).
 Students also use opposites as a writing tool: contrast is one of the quickest ways to make an idea land.

-Free printable PDF, aligned to Common Core L.4.5.c.
-One skill per page, answer key on page two.
+Free printable PDF worksheet, aligned to Common Core L.4.5.c.

 The kind of sentences you'll get